 Marker series.
 This marker is included in the Braddock’s Road and Maj.
 Gen. Edward Braddock marker series.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, as the crow flies.
-Long Run Church (approx. ¼ mile away); John Irwin House (approx. 1.4 miles away); The Beginning of the Lincoln Highway (approx. 1.4 miles away); Arthur J. Rooney (approx. 3.9 miles away); David McKee (approx. 4.6 miles away); Fort Walthour (approx. 2.8 miles away); Queen Aliquippa (approx. 5.5 miles away); Bushy Run Battlefield (approx. 6.2 miles away); Bushy Run (approx. 6.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Long Run Church (approx. ¼ mile away); John Irwin House (approx. 1.4 miles away); The Beginning of the Lincoln Highway Fort Reburn (approx. 2.6 miles away); Fort Walthour (approx. 2.8 miles away); Braddock's Military Road 1755 Monacatootha's Camp (approx. 3.1 miles away); Arthur J. Rooney (approx. 3.9 miles away); Braddock's Last Encampment (approx. 4.4 miles away).
 Touch for a list and map of all markers in Irwin.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 20, 2010, by William Richard Harrison of Pittsburgh, Pennsylvania.
 This page has been viewed 2,220 times since then and 3 times this year.
 Last updated on July 25, 2010, by William Richard Harrison of Pittsburgh, Pennsylvania.
 Photos: 1. submitted on July 20, 2010, by William Richard Harrison of Pittsburgh, Pennsylvania.
 2. submitted on January 4, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.